5 Steps to Become a Certified Welding Inspector

 Becoming a Certified Welding Inspector, or CWI, is not an easy task.
-You have to go through a couple of steps, including passing a six-hour certification exam.
+You have to go through several steps, including passing a six-hour certification exam.
 However, going through the process is worth it because you can earn more money and increase your career options.
+Many CWIs make over six-figure incomes.

 In this article, we’ll go through each step of the process along with some helpful tips to make your life easier.
 Let’s get started.